 Real Ear Measurement

 Optimize the performance of your hearing aids with real ear measurement from Sioux Falls Audiology Associates.
 This short, simple procedure can significantly improve the fit and sound quality of your hearing aids.
 As a result, you can comfortably enjoy restored hearing.

 Although the intent of hearing aids is to enhance the wearer’s ability to clearly understand speech and sounds, many people find themselves disappointed with the quality of the results.
 If you’re frustrated with the low-quality performance of your hearing aids or are in need of a hearing loss solution, real ear measurement can help dramatically.

 What is Real Ear Measurement (REM)?

-Real ear measurement, sometimes referred to as probe microphone measurements, is a process used by audiologists to evaluate whether a hearing aid user is receiving the specific level of amplification needed to provide the best possible hearing quality and improvement.
+Real ear measurement, sometimes referred to as probe microphone measurements and speech mapping, is a process used by audiologists to evaluate whether a hearing aid user is receiving the specific level of amplification needed to provide the best possible hearing quality and improvement.
 Real ear measurement is the “gold standard” of performance and quality testing for hearing aids.
 This testing ensures that precise amplification is facilitated at the full spectrum of frequencies objectively, rather than just going by the algorithm provided by the programming software and the subjective opinion of the patient.

 For patients suffering from severe hearing loss, 100 percent improvement may not always be viable.
 However, real ear measurement maximizes the potential of hearing aids in order to reach the highest improvement possible, even for the most profound hearing loss cases.